 For several decades, Springer has partnered with Cincinnati Children's to bring nationally renowned experts in learning disabilities and ADHD to Cincinnati.
 Typically, the speaker will present an evening program for parents and a full-day workshop for educators, clinicians and other professionals.

-2020-2021 On February 11, Dr. David Anderson will present a virtual evening program for parents, Development of the Child with ADHD...What Does the Future Hold? in which he will discuss strategies for success at home.
-For more information and to register
+2020-2021 On February 11, Dr. David Anderson presented a virtual evening program for parents, Development of the Child with ADHD...What Does the Future Hold? in which he discussed strategies for success at home.

-On February 12, Dr. Anderson will facilitate a full-day workshop for educators and clinicians, Practical Strategies for Students with ADHD.
+On February 12, Dr. Anderson facilitated a full-day workshop for educators and clinicians, Practical Strategies for Students with ADHD, in which he outlined multiple strategies for school success.
 Dr. Anderson is widely regarded as the go-to source on children and adolescents with ADHD.
 In addition to his work at the Child Mind Institute, he is dedicated to sharing his expertise through public outreach venues.
-Join us as Dr. Anderson outlines multiple strategies for school success.
-For more information and to register

 2020-2021 Jonathan Mooney presented a virtual program for parents, Making Difference Count, on October 20.
 Jonathan illustrated his ideas from his personal and professional experiences as a person with dyslexia and student with ADHD.
 Through his experiences and forward-thinking philosophies, Jonathan was able to present his broad academic knowledge of education, psychology, sociology and history of learning and disability.
 He has written three books, including his newest release Normal Sucks: How to Live, Learn, and Thrive Outside the Lines.